NESTCollaboration/nest/README.md

 ```

+<a name="run"></a>
 ## Running testNEST

 The testNEST executable is a comprehensive, powerful tool that will implement the NEST class in a
 pre-structured way.
 It loads pre-defined detector settings (including electric field, optics, etc. from the
 "VDetector" inheriting class) and source spectra (from the "TestSpectra" class) to do fast detector simulations.

-Note that running testNEST without arguments will remind you of the necessary inputs:
+Running testNEST without arguments will remind you of the necessary inputs:

 ```
 ./testNEST